-If you're considering pursuing a PhD in Social Work or a PhD in Human Services, you may find yourself faced with a wide array of options.
+If you're considering pursuing a PhD in social science with a specialization in Social Work or Human Services, you may find yourself faced with a wide array of options.
 Identifying campus-based or online PhD programs that are the best fit for you may be the key to a successful education.
 But given the number of graduate schools and the diversity of programs, how do you sort through the myriad possibilities to identify the best one for you?

 The answer is twofold: know what you're looking for, and take the time to research.

 The guide below can help you navigate your way through the process and assist you in identifying the schools that best meet your needs and interests.
 Use the following tools and tips to guide your research, and you should be well on your way toward launching your new educational endeavor.

 A PhD in Social Work: Education Rooted in Compassion

 In 1898, the New York Charity Organization Society established a summer school for volunteers who wanted to deepen their understanding of the poor people they were dedicated to helping.
 This initiative marked the beginning of formal education in social work.

 Since then, educational opportunities in the field have grown apace with the increasing needs of populations for social services.
 Two doctorate degree programs emerged mid-century: the Doctor of Philosophy (PhD) and the Doctor of Social Work (DSW).
 The DSW is the less common of the two degrees, but there is no substantive difference between the two.
 A doctorate degree in social work typically takes three to six years to complete.